MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 A good testing regime makes use of all these approaches.

-Also note that the boundaries are not hard drawn.
+Note that the boundaries are not hard drawn.
 A unit under test may well call down to procedures further down the call tree.
 Thus the unit test is testing multiple units.
 Meanwhile an integration test may be testing a substantial fraction of the while system test.